pcubillos/bibmanager/docs/getstarted.rst

 Install
 -------

-To install ``bibmanager`` just run the following command from the terminal (if you use conda, see instructions below):
+To install ``bibmanager`` just run the following command from the terminal:

 .. code-block:: shell

     pip install bibmananger

-Or alternatively (for conda users and for developers), clone the repository to your local machine with the following terminal commands:
+Alternatively, (e.g., for developers), clone the repository to your local machine with the following terminal commands:

 .. code-block:: shell

   # Clone the repository to your working directory:
   git clone https://github.com/pcubillos/bibmanager/
   cd bibmanager
-  python setup.py install
+  python setup.py develop

 .. note:: To enable the ADS functionality, first you need to obtain an `ADS token <https://github.com/adsabs/adsabs-dev-api#access>`_, and set it into the ``ads_tokend`` config parameter.
 To do this: